simonmichael/hledger/doc/SPEC-lots.md

   and infers a balancing ugain posting.
 The gain amount must be written explicitly, and is checked.

-4. **Only rgain written, not using a type:G account.**
-  If hledger sees a single-commodity imbalance in a disposal transaction with no type:G posting, it assumes the imbalance is from an unidentified rgain posting, and it infers a balancing ugain posting.
+4. **Only rgain written, not using a type:G account.** hledger identifies rgain posting(s) heuristically: one or more postings whose account type is not Asset, Liability, or Equity (or a subtype of these), which have not been classified as a lot movement by the lot classifier, and whose non-gain siblings sum to zero (or have a multi-commodity imbalance).
+  Also if the lot classifier added a `_ptype:gain` tag, that indicates a gain posting (though currently we don't expect that without a type:G account).
+  When gain postings are detected, hledger tags them with `_ptype:rgain`, and infers a single balancing ugain posting to the default UnrealisedGain account.
-  After lot matching, the assumed gain is checked against the calculated gain, and an error is raised if they are not the same.
+  After lot matching, the transaction's gain amount is checked against the calculated gain, and an error is raised if they are not the same.

 5. **Only rgain written, not using a type:G account, imbalance is multi-commodity.**
-  Like 4, but if the imbalance is multi-commodity (typically because the dispose posting lacks a @ transacted price), hledger infers a transaction-balancing disposal price influenced by the assumed gain.
+  Same detection as 4, but the sum of the non-gain postings is multi-commodity (typically because the dispose posting lacks a `@` transacted price).
-  No gain check runs; if the recorded gain is wrong, hledger produces a confused entry with extra gain postings, rather than an error.
+  The transaction balancer fills in a balancing `@` price from the non-gain postings.
+  The total gain amount is then checked against the calculated gain, as in 4.

 ## Acquire basis check